haruki4299/Othello-MCSimulations/README.md

 ### To DO

-Change Implementation to c++20 compatible.
+Change Implementation to c++20 compatible with best practices from class.

 ## How to

-Compile the code using C++11
+Compile the code using C++20

 `g++ -std=c++20 -o main othelloGame.cpp othelloBoard.cpp othelloPlayer.cpp`